gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 Consider SendGrid when you need a mature, high-volume email infrastructure with extensive API capabilities and can navigate the complexity of dual pricing structures.
 The platform works well for enterprise development teams that require advanced technical integration capabilities and have resources to manage potential service interruptions.

-SendGrid makes sense if you're already integrated with Twilio's ecosystem, need extensive SDK support across multiple programming languages, and can work within the automation limitations and account review processes.
+SendGrid makes sense if you're already integrated with the Twilio ecosystem, need extensive SDK support across multiple programming languages, and can work within the automation limitations and account review processes.

 ## Why We Recommend BlueFox Email